Community Greenhouse Gas Emissions

 The City of Boulder and the Boulder community are committed to mitigating climate change by reducing GHG emissions.
 This page shows the Boulder community’s progress toward this goal.
 Another dashboard page, titled, “Greenhouse Gas (GHG) Emissions from City Operations and Facilities,” shows the municipal government’s progress toward the city organization’s emissions reduction goals.
 View more information about the city’s Climate Commitment.
 The community’s latest GHG inventory can be found at Boulder's Greenhouse Gas Inventory.

 In 2017, Boulder achieved a 16 percent emissions reduction from its 2005 baseline, achieving the 2020 emissions reduction goal three years ahead of schedule.
 Even with this success, the city recognizes significant effort is required to reach the community’s 80% emissions reduction by 2050 goal and is committed to accelerating programs related to energy and vehicle efficiency, renewable energy, electrification and zero waste to achieve it.

 Many factors affect greenhouse gas emissions in a community, from the state of the economy to weather trends.
 Additionally, standardized and complete energy data has not always been available because utilities are subject to data privacy rules.
 This has created gaps in some data such as in 2011, 2013, and 2014.
 The city has taken the approach of tracking this data to the best of its ability while also being transparent about some of the limitations.

 About the Data: This data is provided by the City of Boulder's Planning, Housing and Sustainability Department.
+Please see our GHG inventory webpage for more information, including our methodology and detailed summary report.
 This page will be updated annually.